Chapter 30

 Have you ever wondered why people are often afflicted by natural phenomena -- such as disease, famine, and earthquakes -- as a consequence for their wickedness?
 Or did you notice that the earth changed as a consequence for Adam and Eve's sin?

-23 And unto Adam, I, the Lord God, said: Because thou hast hearkened unto the voice of thy wife, and hast eaten of the fruit of the tree of which I commanded thee, saying—Thou shalt not eat of it, cursed shall be the ground for thy sake; in sorrow shalt thou eat of it all the days of thy life.
+23 And unto Adam, I, the Lord God, said: Because thou hast hearkened unto the voice of thy wife, and hast eaten of the fruit of the tree of which I commanded thee, saying—Thou shalt not eat of it, cursed shall be the ground for thy sake; in sorrow shalt thou eat of it all the days of thy life.24 Thorns also, and thistles shall it bring forth to thee, and thou shalt eat the herb of the field.
+(Moses 4)

 The answer is because the natural disasters are the natural result of chaos left unchecked.
 Persistent sin invites more and more chaos until it can't be held back.
 Unless the people repent, God will allow the chaos to enter into the world because it is a natural consequence of sin.
 Thus the more disorder we create through sin, the more chaos we experience in the world.